 The first step involves sharing personal information so that the broker is able to identify you.
-This helps you keep control of your funds and helps the broker build a profile so they can apply client care protocols.
+This enables you to keep control of your funds and helps the broker build a profile so that it can apply client care protocols.

-Once your account is set up, the next step towards buying nickel mining stocks is transferring funds to your new brokerage account.
-Wiring funds can be done in a variety of ways with the simplest and fastest approach involving debit and credit cards.
+Once your account is set up, the next step is transferring funds to your new brokerage account.
+Wiring funds can be done in a variety of ways, with the simplest and fastest approach involving debit and credit cards.
 These are typically associated with immediate transfer of funds, whereas bank transfers can take days to process.
-E-payment agencies are another option but it’s worth checking the T&Cs at different brokers to avoid paying unnecessary commissions or suffering time delays.
+E-payment agencies are another option, but it’s worth checking the T&Cs at different brokers to avoid paying unnecessary commissions or suffering time delays.
 Most brokers don’t charge any fees on cash deposits, but some do on withdrawals.

 Once your account is set up and funds have been transferred, it’s a case of locating the nickel mining stocks that your research has identified so that you can buy into them.
 You can do this by using the ‘search’ function or filtering by sector.

-As stock exchanges have set trading hours, you will either need to trade while the exchange is open, or alternatively, you can input a limit order into the system, which is a binding contract to buy a stock at a certain price, triggered when the market next opens.
-Getting ‘filled’ on a limit order isn’t guaranteed but using limit orders can help instil some discipline into a trading strategy and optimising trade entry points is a key part of maximising returns.
+As stock exchanges have set trading hours, you will either need to trade while the exchange is open, or input a limit order into the system, which is a binding contract to buy a stock at a certain price, triggered when the market next opens.
+Getting ‘filled’ on a limit order isn’t guaranteed, but using limit orders can help to instil some discipline into a trading strategy and optimising trade entry points is a key part of maximising returns.

-Stop-losses kick in if price moves against you and limit downside risk.
-Take profits work in the other direction and lock in gains should the price of your nickel stock suddenly sky-rocket.
+Stop losses kick in if price moves against you and limit downside risk.
+Take profits work in the other direction and lock in gains should the price of your nickel stock suddenly soar.

-Take profit orders can also be viewed as putting an unnecessary cap on potential gains.
+Take-profit orders can also be viewed as putting an unnecessary cap on potential gains.
 The decision whether to use these instruction types comes down to strategy selection and calculations relating to risk-reward.
-Alternative approaches to risk management include trading in small size, diversifying your cash across a range of names and only investing amounts of money, which can be afforded to be lost.
+Alternative approaches to risk management include trading in small size, diversifying your cash across a range of names, and only investing amounts of money that you can afford lose.